 General Price Guide

 Now that you’ve been warned to stay away from extremely cheap gear, what is the correct price to pay?
-Well, if you’ve ever spent any time browsing snowboard gear, you probably already know that there’s a huge price range for snowboard gear which can make it tricky to know what the “right” price is.
+Well, if you’ve ever spent any time browsing snowboard gear, you probably already know that there’s not really an "average snowboard cost," and the price range for riding gear is huge which can make it tricky to know what the “right” price is.
 Everyone is going to have their own “general price range” they shop within, but as someone who’s spent way too much money on gear over the years and is a snowboard gear expert, Here is my breakdown for what I view as a solid price range to aim for to get the best value, A.K.A. good blend of price and quality:

 Buying on a Budget

 I’ll be the first to admit that buying a new snowboard setup is expensive.
-Even on the lower end of that estimate I just gave, $650 is still quite the pretty penny to be dropping on some recreational equipment.
-Therefore, if you’re on a budget, it’s only natural to seek the cheapest options for snowboard equipment, even if you’re also trying to get something high quality.
+Even on the lower end of that estimate I just gave, $700 is still quite a pretty penny to be dropping on some recreational equipment.
+Therefore, if you’re on a budget, it’s only natural to seek the cheapest options for snowboard equipment, even if you’re also trying to get something high-quality.
 This, of course, raises the question; which piece of snowboard gear is ok to skimp out on a little bit, and which should you not cut corners on?

 In my personal opinion, if you need to cut back on expenses while purchasing your first snowboard set-up, look for inexpensive boots.
 Regardless of price, snowboard boots are typically good quality and comfortable, and the main reason for price differences is the number of features within the boot.
 For example, a low-priced boot may simply have traditional laces, whereas a more expensive boot could have a BOA or two as its tightening system.
+Things like laces are not going to impact your ride, it's just personal preference.
 Because of this, if you’re looking to save money, you can buy a cheaper snowboard boot and still expect decent quality that won’t hold you back and also not break the bank!

 On the flip side, try, if possible, to buy quality bindings and not go for the cheapest option available.
 I believe bindings are the most important piece of gear to splurge on, as the quality between cheap bindings and more expensive bindings is quite noticeable.
 Cheaper bindings are often made of less durable materials and are much more likely to break and malfunction on you.
 You put a lot of stress on your bindings every time you go riding, and if they’re made of low-quality materials, they’re going to break and let you down quickly.